akostarigka/P4-AdvancedLaneLines/README.md

 The curvature results vary from 1km to 4km in normal curvature lanes.
 However one will notice that in case of straight lines the curvature tends to get very high values.
 This is explained if one thinks of the curvature as the radius of a circle.
 Straight lines would correspond to line segments of a circle with really big radius.

-Radius results as well as distance with respect to the center are printed in each figure using the function `print_lane_data()` and can be seen in the example figures below.
+Radius results as well as position of the vehicle with respect to the center of each frame are printed in each picture using the function `print_lane_data()` and can be seen in the example figures below.

 ### Final pipeline tested on images